Deep Learning Methods for Calibrated Photometric Stereo and Beyond: Data Sets of Photometric Stereo

 \subsection{Testing data sets}

 Test data sets are also needed to quantitatively evaluate the performance of different photometric stereo methods.
-These data sets can be divided into two categories: synthetic data sets and real-photoed data sets.
+These data sets can be divided into two categories: synthetic data sets and real data sets.